Course

 Overview

-The following global ideas guide the design and delivery of this course:
+The following Indigenous principles guide the design and delivery of this course:

-• Aboriginal child and youth care practitioners support children, youth, families and communities in culturally appropriate ways
+• Child and youth care practitioners support Indigenous children, youth, families, and communities in culturally safe ways.

-• Effective Aboriginal child and youth care practice is grounded in Aboriginal ways and teachings
+• Effective Indigenous child and youth care practice is grounded in Indigenous Knowledge.

-• Effective observers have clear focus, purpose and intention.
-They conduct themselves in a legal, culturally respectful and ethical manner
+• Effective documentation has a clear purpose, and intention.
+Practitioners conduct themselves in a legal, culturally safe and ethical manner.

-• Observation of and reflection on self are integral to effective Aboriginal child and youth care practice and on-going personal and professional development.
+• Cultural awareness, self-awareness, contextual factors, choice of language and openness to reflection are integral to effective Indigenous child and youth care practice and ongoing personal and professional development.

 • Lecture

-This course will conform to Douglas College policies regarding the number and weighting of evaluations.
-Means of evaluation could include:
+This course will conform to the Douglas College Evaluation Policy regarding the number and weighting of evaluations.

 Upon successful completion of this course, the student will be able to:

-1. Describe a range of perspectives on the meaning of ‘caring for children and youth’ within the field of Aboriginal child and youth care and in child and youth care in general
+• Describe a range of perspectives on the meaning of ‘caring for children and youth’ within the field of Indigenous child and youth care.

-8. Demonstrate awareness of personal values and filters, preconceptions and biases (through written and oral work)
+• Demonstrate awareness of personal values and filters, preconceptions, and biases (through written and oral work).

-10. Develop plans to address the needs of children, youth, families and/or communities.
+• Develop plans to address the needs of Indigenous children, youth, families, and communities.

 Requisites